Uterine Cancer

 Causes

 Obesity is a strong risk factor for endometrial cancer.
-This is because fatty tissue in women produces large amounts of estrogen, and does so continuously.
-Overweight women are 2 to 3 times more likely than average to develop endometrial cancer, depending on how much extra weight they carry and how long they have carried it.
+This is because fatty tissue produces large amounts of estrogen, and does so continuously.
+Overweight people are 2 to 3 times more likely than average to develop endometrial cancer, depending on how much extra weight they carry and how long they have carried it.
 A diet high in fat can be a risk factor in itself.
 Physical activity can be protective even without the added benefits that losing weight may have.

 Estrogen supplements (or hormone replacement therapy, HRT), used to relieve the symptoms of menopause, may slightly increase the risk of endometrial cancer.
 However, estrogen is usually given in combination with another type of hormone called progesterone, which counteracts the effects of estrogen on the endometrium and negates the endometrial cancer risk.
 Oral contraceptive pills, in which the progesterone effect outweighs the small estrogen dose, even appear to offer some protection against endometrial cancer.
 Progesterone is the dominant hormone during a normal menstrual period.
-Therefore, younger women who don't menstruate normally (unless they're on the pill) are at higher risk of endometrial cancer.
+Therefore, younger people who don't menstruate normally (unless they're on the pill) are at higher risk of endometrial cancer.

-Because of its estrogen-like effects, tamoxifen*, a common medication for patients with breast cancer, has been thought to increase the risk of endometrial cancer 3 to 5 times in women who may be taking it to prevent the recurrence of breast cancer for 5 years or longer.
-However, the risk of recurrence of breast cancer without tamoxifen in those women who are prescribed the medication is higher than the added risk of uterine cancer.
+Because of its estrogen-like effects, tamoxifen*, a common medication for patients with breast cancer, has been thought to increase the risk of endometrial cancer 3 to 5 times in people who may be taking it to prevent the recurrence of breast cancer for 5 years or longer.
+However, the risk of recurrence of breast cancer without tamoxifen in those people who are prescribed the medication is higher than the added risk of uterine cancer.
 If you are taking this medication, your doctor may arrange for regular monitoring to help detect early cancerous changes in the uterine lining.

 People with a family history of this disease, and people in families with some types of inherited colon cancer, breast or ovarian cancer may be at increased risk.